mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-23-IAM-Runbooks-SOPs-Operational-Handoff/README.md

 ---

-## Overview
+## Objective

-In this lab, I created an operational handoff documentation package for the Monroe Redstone Technology Group Active Directory and IAM environment.
+Create an operational documentation and handoff package for the `mrtg.local` Active Directory and IAM environment.

-The lab focused on creating standard operating procedures, recovery references, responsibility documentation, an operational handoff summary, and a central documentation index.
+This lab converts earlier lifecycle, recovery, and audit work into Standard Operating Procedures, operational references, ownership documentation, a handoff summary, and a central documentation index.

-The goal was to prove that the IAM environment was not only built, automated, backed up, and audited, but also documented well enough for another administrator to understand, operate, review, and support.
+The goal is to reduce dependence on undocumented administrator knowledge and provide a structured foundation for repeatable IAM operations.

 ---

-## Business Problem
+## Business Scenario

-MRTG needed to reduce its dependence on undocumented technical knowledge held by a single administrator.

-Without standardized documentation, routine IAM tasks can be completed inconsistently, security requirements can be overlooked, recovery procedures can be delayed, and operational knowledge can be lost during staffing changes.

-The organization needed documented procedures covering identity lifecycle operations, access requests, password resets, privileged access reviews, directory recovery, administrative ownership, and evidence retention.
+Monroe Redstone Technology Group requires documentation that allows identity operations to continue during staff transitions, incidents, audits, and routine support.

+Without documented procedures:

+- Lifecycle tasks may be completed inconsistently
+- Access approvals may be missed
+- Password resets may bypass identity-verification requirements
+- Privileged access reviews may lack evidence
+- Recovery references may be difficult to locate
+- Process ownership may remain unclear
+- Knowledge may be lost when administrators change roles

-This lab addressed that problem by transforming the technical work completed in earlier labs into a structured and validated operational handoff package.
+This lab creates a structured handoff package based on previously completed and validated lab work.

 ---

 ## Lab Summary

-I began by creating a pre-lab Hyper-V checkpoint and a dedicated folder structure for SOPs, runbooks, handoff documents, prior-lab references, output, and evidence.
+In this lab, I created a documentation workspace with folders for SOPs, runbooks, handoff documents, references, output, and evidence.

-I then referenced identity lifecycle output from Lab 20, recovery documentation from Lab 21, and audit evidence from Lab 22.

-Using those artifacts, I created four SOPs covering Joiner, Mover, and Leaver operations, access requests, password resets, and privileged access reviews.

-I also created a directory recovery reference, an administrative responsibility matrix, an operational handoff summary, and a central documentation index.

-Finally, I validated the complete package with PowerShell and created a post-lab checkpoint.

----

-## Objectives

-- Create pre-lab and post-lab Hyper-V checkpoints
-- Create a dedicated Lab 23 documentation workspace
-- Reference operational evidence from Labs 20, 21, and 22
+Artifacts from Labs 20, 21, and 22 were copied into the reference structure.

+Four SOPs were created:

-- Document Joiner, Mover, and Leaver procedures
+- Joiner, Mover, and Leaver
-- Document access request procedures
-- Document password reset procedures
-- Document privileged access review procedures
-- Create a directory recovery reference
-- Define primary and backup administrative ownership
-- Create an operational handoff summary
-- Create a central documentation index
-- Validate the complete handoff package

----

-## Scope

-### Included

-- Hyper-V checkpoint creation
-- Documentation folder structure creation
-- Prior-lab evidence collection
-- Identity lifecycle SOP creation
-- Access request SOP creation
+- Access Request
-- Password reset SOP creation
+- Password Reset
-- Privileged access review SOP creation
+- Privileged Access Review

+The package also included:

-- Directory recovery reference creation
+- Directory Recovery Reference
-- Administrative responsibility mapping
+- Administrative Responsibility Matrix
-- Operational handoff documentation
+- Operational Handoff Summary
-- Documentation index creation
+- IAM Documentation Index
-- PowerShell-based package validation

-### Not Included

-- Active Directory configuration changes
-- Production document approval
-- Ticketing platform integration
-- Formal compliance control mapping
-- Full disaster recovery planning
-- Business continuity planning
-- Emergency access procedure testing
-- Recovery tabletop exercises
-- Centralized documentation platform deployment
-- Automated document version control
-- Formal RACI approval
+PowerShell was used to inventory the completed files and confirm that the expected package components existed.

+This validation confirmed package completeness and file presence.
+It did not prove that another administrator could successfully execute every procedure without a walkthrough or tabletop exercise.

 ---